Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.lib.crash/-crash-reporter/enabled.md

 ### Parameters

 `services` - List of crash reporting services that should receive crash reports.

+`telemetryServices` - List of telemetry crash reporting services that should receive crash reports.

 `shouldPrompt` - Whether or not the user should be prompted to confirm sending crash reports.